-The NCMF would like to give Special Recognition to those companies and individuals who have made substantial contributions to the NCMF and its mission of supporting the NCM.
+The NCF would like to give Special Recognition to those companies and individuals who have made substantial contributions to the NCF and its mission of supporting the NCM.

 Eagle Alliance is an industry leader in Global Enterprise Digital Services Management within the Intelligence Community, delivering highly available, secure, modernized solutions that are vital to national security.

 In 2001, Eagle Alliance was awarded a contract by the Department of Defense (DoD).
 The contract was successfully executed for 17 years – providing the Intelligence Community with IT services, bringing industry-leading expertise, proven best commercial practices, and large-scale systems management.
 Eagle Alliance was awarded a follow-on contract in 2017, the focus of which is to transform to agile Digital Services that simplify service delivery, enhance mission support and user experience, and dramatically reduce IT costs.

 Since 2002, Eagle Alliance has hosted the annual Crypto Cup Golf Tournament to provide critical funding for the Foundation.
 The event is hugely successful and has raised over $735,000 with this event as of the 2020 tournament!

 MG John DeFreitas III, USA (Ret) of L-3 Stratis, Intelligent Solutions Business Unit, and his staff have gone out of their way to support the NCF by allowing us to use their auditorium and dining facilities, free of charge, for quarterly programs.
 The L-3 Facilities Manager, Ken Schaurer, and his staff always add their special touch by arranging the dining room and providing coffee the day of the program.
 For the Summer 2012 program, Ken advertised the Camouflage Project to L-3 employees who could attend the program as guests of the NCF.